 Christians, a report ran to him concerning all the Christians from the office of the prefect of the city.
 At that time a certain man, Chrysogonus by name, was imprisoned in Rome by order of Diocletian, who, living for two years in the office of vicarius, had suffered many things for the name of Christ.
 Then Diocletian wrote back to the prefect of the city, that all the Christians should be put to death: but he marked out Chrysogonus for himself.
 Who, when he had been led away: the most wicked Diocletian ordereth to be presented to him.
-To whom, when he said: Accept the dignity of prefect, take also the consulship and the dignity of thy race, worshipping the gods, and grace by sacrificing to them.
-Chrysogonus answered, one God I worship with mind, I honour with heart: I venerate with sincere obedience.
+To whom, when he said: Accept the dignity of prefect, take also the consulship and the dignity of thy race, adoring the gods, and grace by sacrificing to them.
+Chrysogonus answered, one God I adore with mind, I honour with heart: I venerate with sincere obedience.
 But these likenesses of gods and goddesses which I know to be artifices of demons I detest: and having accepted power I would break them in pieces.
 Indeed the powers promised by thee: I cast aside as if clay that is trodden under foot.
-But thou, O Lord, have mercy upon us.

-Incletian ordered that Chrysogonus be led to the place which is called ad Aque Gradate: and there for his head to be cut off.
-His body however was thrown on to the shore where three most Christian sisters were residing: Agape, Chionia, and Herene, together with Zoilus, an aged priest.
-Which priest placed the body of Saint Chrysogonus in a worthy casket: and kept it with all diligence in his house.
+But thou, O Lord, have mercy upon us].
+385 body of Saint Chrysogonus in a worthy casket: and kept it with all diligence in his house.
 To him it was indicated by revelation: where he had cast his head into the sea.
 And proceeding to the place, there he found it: as if it had been cut off the same hour.
 But thou.

+Iocletian ordered that Chrysogonus be led to the place which is called ad Aque Gradate386: and there for his head to be cut off.
+His body however was thrown on to the shore where three most Christian sisters were residing: Agape, Chionia, and Herene, together with Zoilus, an aged priest.
+Which priest placed the